A Bijective Image Retargeting Algorithm Based on Conformal Energy: The Bijective Retargeting Algorithm

 \subsection{Bijection correction algorithm}

-In a few experiments, the optimal simplicial mapping $f_{\mathcal{M}}$ may not be a bijective function due to low mesh accuracy or extreme constraints.
+In some cases, particularly with complex constraints or extreme ratios, the optimal simplicial mapping $f_{M}$ may not be a bijective function due to low mesh accuracy or extreme constraints.
 To ensure the warping map is bijective and orientation-preserving, we introduce the bijection correction of simplicial mapping, which will relax the ROI and line constraints to ensure the bijection at the expense of the shape of ROIs and line structures.

-We initialize the constraints relaxation set as $\mathcal{N}^0 = \{\mathbf{v} \in \mathcal{V}(\mathcal{M})\cap \tau \mid \det \left( \nabla f_\mathcal{M} \mid _{\tau} \right) < 0\}$ and the iterative step is $\mathcal{N}^{k+1} = \{\mathbf{v} \in \mathcal{V}(\mathcal{M})\mid \left[ \mathbf{v}, \mathbf{w}\right]\in \mathcal{E}(\mathcal{M}), \mathbf{w}\in \mathcal{N}^{k}\}$.
-If the output of the conformal energy minimizer $f^*_\mathcal{M}$ is not orientation-preserving, we will start our iterative bijection correction algorithm.
-The corrected function $\phi^k_\mathcal{M}$ is generated by equations:
+We initialize the constraints relaxation set as $\mathcal{N}^0 = \{\mathbf{v} \in \mathcal{V}(M)\cap \tau \mid \det \left( \nabla f_M \mid _{\tau} \right) < 0\}$ and the iterative step is $\mathcal{N}^{k+1} = \{\mathbf{v} \in \mathcal{V}(M)\mid \left[ \mathbf{v},\, \mathbf{w}\right]\in \mathcal{E}(M), \mathbf{w}\in \mathcal{N}^{k}\}$.
+If the output of the conformal energy minimizer $f^*_M$ is not orientation-preserving, we will start our iterative bijection correction algorithm.
+The corrected function $\phi^k_M$ is generated by equations:

-Then, we will check whether $\phi^k_\mathcal{M}$ is orientation-preserving.
+Then, we will check whether $\phi^k_M$ is orientation-preserving.
 If so, we will set it as the final output; otherwise, we will go to another step of the iterative method.